frnsys/port.py/README.md

 # Port
 ### A lightweight blogging platform

-`port` makes it easy to run a simple markdown-driven blog.
+`port` makes it easy to run a simple markdown-driven blog/static site generator.
 There is no admin UI or database. (no need!)

 You use the command-line interface to create a new site, which makes a directory where you can store different folders (folders are treated as categories), and within those folders you write markdown files.